alanmansour/GramAI/reports/README.md

 > *experiments.*
 > Answer:

-From the cookiecutter template, we filled out the folders `src/data`, `src/models`, `data`, `models`, `tests`, `dockerfiles` and `reports`.
-We removed however `src/visualisations`, `docs` and `notebooks`.
+From the cookiecutter template, we filled out the folders `src/data`, `data`, `models`, `tests`, `dockerfiles` and `reports`.
+We removed however `src/visualisations`, `src/models`, `docs` and `notebooks`.
 Since we were working with textual data, creating visualisations was not obvious.
 We also primarily relied on Python files; thus, Jupyter notebooks were not used.
 Moreover, we did not use MkDocs documentation framework.
 Instead, all information regarding our project was made available in the main README.md file, which containes a detailed description of the components and a short guide on how to use them.
 As for new folders, we added `src/assets`folder that contains all assets used in our graphical-based client app.
-Regarding the files given from the template (exluding those from the removed folders), all of them were filled and used.
-Moreover, new files were added such as gramai_app.py and app.py, as well as different requirements files, and cloudbuild.yaml.
+Regarding the files given from the template (exluding those from the removed folders), most of them were filled and used.
+Moreover, new files were added such as `gramai_app.py` and `gramai_gapp.py`, different requirements files, and `cloudbuild.yaml` as well as `gramai_app_service.yaml` and `vertexAIconfig.yaml`.
 They were primarly used in cloud deployment.

 ### Question 6